Child custody lawyers are available to assist parents in custody cases over a child or children.

 When two people have a child together, they will usually be a couple who live together and are in a relationship.
 The child would therefore reside with both of them at the shared address.

 Often, the negotiations between the two parents can become a battle.
-Both parents may want primary custody of the child, or one parent may be trying to stop the other parent from getting custody or from having contact with the child.
+Both parents may want primary custody of the child.
+Or one parent may be trying to stop the other parent from getting custody or from having contact with the child.

-If you do, you can be sure that your best interests will be looked after and that you will be in the right hands.
-You will be provided with information with regards to your rights, what the best course of action is and what outcomes you can reasonably expect.
+If you do, you can be sure that your best interests will be looked after.
+And that you will be in the right hands.
+You will be provided with information with regards to your rights.
+What the best course of action is and what outcomes you can reasonably expect.

 This will definitely help to put your mind at ease in this tumultuous time.

-Where to find a child custody lawyer
+Where to find a good lawyer

 There a great number of child custody lawyers operating throughout the country.
 A good idea, when looking for the right one, is to ask friends, family members and acquaintances what their experiences with child custody lawyers have been.
 They may be able to recommend someone.